zigou23/Bing-Daily-Wallpaper/README.md

 ## 📖 Project Overview

 This project uses automated scripts to daily fetch Bing search engine's background wallpapers and convert wallpaper information into structured JSON format for storage.
-The project contains all wallpaper data from 2019 to present, supporting multiple countries and regions.
+The project contains partial English wallpaper data from 2019 and comprehensive data starting from August 2024, supporting multiple countries and regions.

 ## 📁 Project Structure